Long 'to do' list for India's Modi as clock ticks on reform

 "They are quite aware of the urgency, that this cannot just be an incremental budget," said author and commentator Gurcharan Das, a former CEO of Proctor and Gamble India.
 "They think of this as a transformative budget."

 Jaitley set a tough fiscal deficit target of 4.1 percent of GDP in his maiden budget.
-Slack tax revenues and the challenge of raising a record $9.5 billion (6.06 billion pounds) target from asset sales could force him to cut spending, risking a fragile economic recovery.
+Slack tax revenues and the challenge of raising a record $9.5 billion target from asset sales could force him to cut spending, risking a fragile economic recovery.

 Jaitley acknowledged on Friday that it will be hard to hit tax revenue targets this financial year, saying the lack of pick-up in manufacturing was affecting indirect tax receipts.